-Teacher, students behind push to make Neon Nevada’s official element
+Teacher, students behind push to make neon Nevada’s official element

 Will Durham, 45, a Carson City teacher and director of the Nevada Neon Project, has been collecting and preserving neon signs in Nevada for more than 20 years.

-His collecting of the signs started in his early 20s, when a motel that was closing planned to throw away its neon diving swimmer.
+His collection of the signs started when he was in his early 20s, when a motel that was closing planned to throw away its neon diving swimmer.
 Durham got it before it ended up in the trash.

 And he has seen that the miles of brightly colored gas bent into words and pictures are ingrained into the very being of Nevada.